edgefarm/examples/data-export/README.md

 # data-export

-This example shows the data transport via edgefarm.network and the transfer of this data to external systems.
+This example shows the data transport via EdgeFarm.network and the transfer of this data to external systems.

-For this purpose, an edgefarm.applications app will be rolled out in an edge node and continuously generates data.
+For this purpose, an EdgeFarm.applications app will be rolled out in an edge node and continuously generates data.
-This data will be pushes into edgefarm.network and delivered to the external system.
+This data will be pushes into EdgeFarm.network and delivered to the external system.

 The external system, in this example `receive-historic-data`, receives the puffered data and stores it into a local `csv` file.

-The Jupyter Notebook `view-life-data`, can be used to receive and visualize live data from edgefarm.network.
+The Jupyter Notebook `view-life-data`, can be used to receive and visualize live data from EdgeFarm.network.

 ## **Deploy example**